denten-books/plain-text/20-metaphor.md

 calculate vocabulary.
 Later versions of the game contain a slightly enriched lexicon.

-[^ln1-database]: In describing his Relational Calculus Expression for Metaphor Generation Lawrence F. Young writes that the "key to this model is the observation that any entity can be metaphorically associated with another entity" [@young_metaphor_1987, 312].

-[^ln1-dead]: For a book length summary on this topic see
+[^ln1-dead]: For a book length discussion of dead metaphors see
 @muller_metaphors_2008.

-[^ln1-greek]: In modern Greece metaphor is the ordinary word for transportation, often inscribed on trucks and shipping containers.
+[^ln1-greek]: In modern Greek metaphor is the ordinary word for transportation, often inscribed on trucks and shipping containers.

 [^ln2-heid]: See @heidegger_being_1996, 70: "When something at hand is missing